microconfig/microconfig/README.md

 * ${...@serviceDir} - returns full path of destination service dir (result files will be put into this dir)
 * ${this@userHome} - returns full path of user home dir

 There are some other env descriptor related properties, we will discuss them later:
 * ${...@portOffset}
 * ${...@ip}
 * ${...@group}
 * ${...@order}

 Note, if you use special placeholders with ${this@...} than value will be context dependent.
-Lets's apply ${this@name} to see why it's useful.
+Let's apply ${this@name} to see why it's useful.

 Initial: